s204257/Final_project_02806/final.markdown

 ---
 layout: page
-title: A Collision Course: Investigating Traffic Safety in New York City
+title: A Collision Course Investigating Traffic Safety in New York City
 permalink: /FinalAssignment/
 ---